-- Compares at least two different versions of the same story such as, two versions of classic fairy tale.
+- Compares at least two different versions of the same story, such as two versions of a classic fairy tale.

 - Self-corrects mistakes and re-reads when necessary.

 - Make a “W” Chart: While you and your child read books together, or while your child reads a book by herself, make a “W” chart.
-Fill out the who, what, where, why and how of the book as they are learned.
+Fill out the "who," "what," "when," "where," "why," and "how" of the book as they are learned.

-- Make Up Your Own Version of a Story: After your child reads a story, make your own version of the story, changing details such as setting, time, or even a new ending.
+- Make Up Your Own Version of a Story: After your child reads a story, make up your own version, changing details such as setting, time, or even the ending.
 You can change the story so it occurs in places or with characters you know.
 This helps your child understand story structure and make comparisons.
-Or, make up your own version of a fairy tale or known story.
+Alternatively, make up your own version of a fairy tale or known story.